Velo Escapes LogoVelo Escapes

 Tucson, AZ.

-Oro Valley sits in the desert at the foot of the Santa Catalina mountains, north of Tucson.
-Endless empty pavement through the Sonoran Desert.
-The legendary Mount Lemmon climb — 24 miles, 6,000 vertical feet, every road cyclist's dream.
-Saguaro National Park East with its iconic cactus forests.
-And after the ride — a desert town that knows what tired riders want for dinner.
+Tucson sits in the Sonoran Desert, ringed by mountains - the Santa Catalinas to the north, the Rincons to the east, the Tucson Mountains to the west.
+Endless quiet desert pavement.
+The legendary Mount Lemmon climb - nearly 28 miles and 6,300 vertical feet at a steady 4.3% average, every road cyclist's dream.
+Saguaro National Park's iconic cactus forests.
+Gates Pass through the Tucson Mountains.
+And after the ride - a city that knows what tired riders want for dinner.

 Travel